 And of course there are the nutrients, the water, the humus, the air, and don’t forget the roots (2000 lbs +)!
-And finally there is the inert, largely crystalline mineral structure providing the support and definition for the entire community.
-That’s the Soil Food Web, except that description doesn’t come close to describing its everchanging character.
+And finally there is the inert, largely crystalline mineral structure providing the support and definition for the entire soil community.
+That’s what we call the Soil Food Web, except that description doesn’t come close to describing its everchanging character.

-Put all of the above in motion – and continually add and remove nutrients, air and water – that’s the natural version of the Soil Foodweb.
+Put all of the above in motion – and continually add, remove and recycle nutrients, air and water – that’s the natural version of the Soil Foodweb that we can only attempt to describe.
 It is adaptive, self correcting, robust, and highly supportive of life.
-And among its many other attributes it is the main digestive system for the plant life that sustains all.
+And among its many other attributes it is the main digestive system for the plant life that sustains us all.